Oh No! Did Bigg Boss 11’s Vikas Gupta & Priyank Sharma Had A Fight Again?

 Vikas Gupta Unwell!

 According to India-forum report, Vikas Gupta is unwell and is rushed to the hospital.
-The producer was rushed to the hospital on Thursday (March 1) as he was suffering from high fever and weakness.
+The producer was rushed to the Dhirubhai Kokilaben Ambani Hospital, in Andheri, on Thursday (March 1) as he was suffering from high fever and weakness.

-Apparently, he is currently recuperating in Kokilaben Dhirubhai Ambani Hospital.
 Vikas has been busy attending parties and events post his Bigg Boss stint.
 Looks like the produce over-worked!
-We wish the producer a speedy recovery.
+According to the latest report, Vikas has been discharged from the hospital.

 Latest TRP Ratings: Yeh Hai Mohabbatein Is Back At Third Spot; Kumkum Bhagya Drops Down!